larpo1/lavanda-website/src/pages/lp/lavanda-offer.md

   lang: html
   code: >-

-    <p class="subtitle has-margin-top-20">In support of our industry, we are
+    <p class="subtitle has-margin-top-20 is-hidden-mobile">In support of our
-    giving away our award-winning Lavanda PMS completely free-of-charge for the next 3 months.
+    industry, we are giving away our award-winning Lavanda PMS completely free-of-charge for the next 3 months.
 Speak to us today and find out how to reduce your operating expenses now.</p>

     <a class="button is-primary is-medium has-margin-right-10"
     href="/book-a-demo">Talk to Us</a>